-- A friendly amendment becomes part of a draft proposal upon the announcement that it is accepted, - No vote is required to add a friendly amendment to a draft proposal, - A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor.
+• A friendly amendment becomes part of a draft proposal upon the announcement that it is accepted,

+• A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor,

+2014 AMUN Rules & Procedures • Page 29

-- Friendly amendments cannot be accepted after a vote has been taken on a contested amendment or after closure of debate on the report/resolution has been moved. - 4.7 DEFINITION OF EXECUTIVE SUMMARIES.
+• Friendly amendments cannot be accepted after a vote has been taken on a contested amendment or after closure of debate on the report/resolution has been moved.

+- 4.7 DEFINITION OF EXECUTIVE SUMMARIES.
 The reporting body must issue an Executive Summary of the finalized report, which will briefly summarize the contents of the formal report. - 4.8 EXECUTIVE SUMMARIES.
-Executive Summaries are discussed, drafted and accepted outside of formal Council sessions (during a suspension of the meeting or consultative session), - The Executive Summary must be accepted by a consensus of the Commission, but no formal vote will be taken or recorded. - The final Executive Summary must be presented to the dais for inclusion with the Report and distribution to the Council receiving the Report. - 4.9 WITHDRAWAL OF SPONSORSHIP.
-Sponsorship of a resolution, report, or amendment may be withdrawn at any time before voting on it has begun, - Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment, - If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors, - If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.
+Executive Summaries are discussed, drafted and accepted outside of formal Committee sessions (during a suspension of the meeting or consultative session),

+• The Executive Summary must be accepted by a consensus of the Committee, but no formal vote will be taken or recorded,

+• The final Executive Summary must be presented to the dais for inclusion with the Report and distribution to the Committee receiving the Report.

+4.9 WITHDRAWAL OF SPONSORSHIP.
+Sponsorship of a resolution, report, or amendment may be withdrawn at any time before voting on it has begun,

+• Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment,

+• If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors,

+• If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.